Jenny’s Cat Food Recipe (for Humans!) inspired by Oliver and Company

 Instructions

-• In a large pot, without the heat on, whisk together the sugar, cornstarch and cocoa powder.
+• In a large pot, without the heat on, whisk together the sugar, cornstarch, and cocoa powder.

 • Continue to whisk, scraping the bottom as the liquid heats up to prevent burning.
 This process can take up to 15 minutes.
 The liquid should quickly thicken and begin to bubble.
-Only let it bubble for about 1-2 minutes or else the mixture will thicken up too much.
+Only let it bubble for about 1-2 minutes, or else the mixture will thicken up too much.
 Whisk until a custard consistency, then remove from the heat.

 • Stir in the cold butter until it is completely melted, then transfer the custard to a heatproof bowl.
-Place the plastic wrap on top and press down so that the plastic wrap is touching the surface of the custard.
+Place plastic wrap on top and press down so that the plastic wrap is touching the surface of the custard.
 Chill for 8-10 hours.

-• Spoon the chilled custard into serving bowls (aka clean dog bowls, as desired) and top with Cocoa Krispies.
+• Spoon the chilled custard into serving bowls (aka clean dog bowls, as desired) and top with Cocoa Rice Krispies.
 Then add a generous amount of whipped cream and top it off with even more Cocoa Puffs.
 Serve right away and enjoy!

 Keyword chocolate, custard, eggs, pudding